rmarasigan/aws-essentials/cloud-practitioner-essentials/aws-ec2.md

 * Ideal for application streaming and graphics workloads

 #### Storage Optimized
-* Ofers low latency and high input/output operations per seconds (IOPS)
+* Offers low latency and high input/output operations per seconds (IOPS)
 * Suitable for workloads such as distributed file systems and data warehousing applications

 ### Instance Pricing Options